Jkytol/JKgatsby/src/content/post-1.md

 ---
-title: "Doing a game jam is such a pleasant thing, since its a joy, and this is long post title, and to see how it works.
+title: "Doing a game jam is such a pleasant thing, since its a joy, and this is long post title to see how it shows on webpage.
 Game art and Code preview here."
 date: "2020-09-21"
 draft: false
 path: "/blog/eka-postaus"